Coronavirus - information and links in multiple languages

 Health and tips on conduct

 Just like previously, the following applies: Keep contact with others to a minimum wherever possible and limit yourself to a constant group of people.
-Private gatherings are always only allowed with 1 more person that is not from one’s own household.
-Since 8 March, a maximum of five people from two households can meet (children up to the age of 14 are not counted) if the pandemic situation in the respective area allows it.
+Private gatherings are only allowed with 1 more person that is not from one’s own household (children up to the age of 14 are not counted).
+If the pandemic situation in the respective area allows it, the federal states can adopt deviating regulations.

 What remains important: Keep a distance of at least 1.5 metres to other people, wash your hands regularly and thoroughly, cover your mouth and nose and air rooms regularly.
 When using public transport and entering shops, you must wear a medical mask or so-called surgical masks or respirator masks in accordance with the FFP2 or a similar standard.